bivariant/Griot/models/machine-translation/README.md

 A second evaluation compares Griot-MT and each baseline **only on the exact directions supported by that baseline**.
 This isolates translation quality from coverage.

+For **Google Cloud Translation**, language support was validated by direct live translation-pair calls to the **Cloud Translation v2 API**.
+The final evaluated endpoint supports **28 / 36 directions (14 / 18 languages)** in this benchmark.
+Baatonou, Ewondo, Mooré and Sar are unsupported by that endpoint and therefore receive zero in the coverage-aware view.

 > These results are measured on Bivariant's held-out evaluation split.
 They should be interpreted as results for this benchmark protocol, not as universal claims across every domain, dialect or external dataset.

 ---